My View on Marriage and Partnership…

 If What I Shared Resonates With You, Let’s Meet!

 Many of us have unfortunately experienced wedding ceremony as a mundane ritual that seems to follow the same old beaten path.
 My life’s work is to take your ceremony down the road less traveled; a way of ceremony that is unique, personalized and magical for you.
 When you look back on your wedding, my greatest desire is that your mind immediately remembers the richness of the ceremony as the heart and soul of your wedding.
-If my approach to this work is appealing and exciting to you, I would love to meet for coffee/tea and conversation, complimentary of course.
+If my approach to this work is appealing and exciting to you, I would love to chat!
 Please email or call me at 303.717.5600.
 I also have a simple form that will generate a prompt reply from me!